bethsmith0623/SEI-CC_4/work/w04/d2/01-express-routers-controllers.md

 ## References
 <br>

-<p style="text-align:left"><em>Note: When searching for info on the Express framework, be sure that you search for the info for version 4 only - there were significant changes made from earlier versions.</em></p>
+<p style="text-align:left"><em>Note: When searching for info on the Express framework, be sure that you search for the info for version 4 only - there were significant changes made from earlier versions.</em> Also note that version 5 is currently in alpha although all of the code we've written should be compatible.</p>